Injury Hospitalization and ED Rates

 Age adjustment enhances the comparability of populations by controlling for the effects of their differing age compositions.
 It does this by applying age-specific rates in a population of interest to a standardized age distribution.
 The age-adjusted rates for two populations can be compared at the same point in time or the age-adjusted rates for the same population may be compared at different points in time.
 Age-adjusted rates in WISH are calculated using the direct method and are based on the year 2000 Standard U.S. Population.

 The external underlying cause of injury is the way in which the person sustained the injury; how the person was injured; or the process by which the injury occurred.
-External causes for injuries are coded from the medical record by hospital staff according to the International Classification of Diseases, Ninth Edition, Clinical Modification (ICD-9-CM) http://www.cdc.gov/nchs/icd.htm.
+External causes for injuries are coded from the medical record by hospital staff according to the International Classification of Diseases, Ninth Edition, Clinical Modification (ICD-9-CM), and Tenth Edition, Clinical Modification (ICD-10-CM).

-The payer who is expected by the hospital to be the primary payer of the inpatient stay.
+The payer who is expected by the hospital to be the primary payer.
 This payer will be the first one billed.
 There also may be a secondary payer.

-Total and average charges include only the hospital's charges.
+Total and average charges include only the hospital or ED charges.
 They do not include any separate fees for physicians, anesthetists, and other professionals.
 This is not the same as the costs to the payer, since private insurers, Medicaid and Medicare only reimburse the hospital for some fraction of the charges billed.

 The population estimates used as denominators for the injury hospitalization rates in WISH are based on the bridged race estimates provided by the U.S. Census Bureau and the National Center for Health Statistics (NCHS).
 The estimates have been controlled so they sum to the annual estimates published by the Office of Health Informatics.